Emily Strayer: The Chicks

-Strayer stood by Maines when the controversy over Maines' remarks about U.S. President George W. Bush hit the newswire on the eve before the Iraq War in 2003.
+Emily stood by Maines when the controversy over Maines' remarks about U.S. President George W. Bush hit the newswire on the eve before the Iraq War in 2003.
 She was the only bandmate to realize that - while in the U.K., there was a big anti-war sentiment in the audience - back in the United States, Maines' criticism of President Bush would not be well received.
 Nevertheless, even when her home was trashed, and plenty of editorials were predicting the end of the Dixie Chicks' successful careers in music, she remained loyal to Maines, as did her sister.

 Court Yard Hounds

-Strayer spent at least half of her life busking and touring nearly non-stop since high school, first with her older sister, and then with the changing lineups of the Dixie Chicks.
-After the bandmates celebrated their five Grammy Awards for Taking the Long Way, the trio all had young children and took time out to spend with them, but Strayer was eager to return to writing and touring.
-When Strayer's marriage came to an end, she began expressing herself by songwriting.
+Emily spent at least half of her life busking and touring nearly non-stop since high school, first with her older sister, and then with the changing lineups of the Dixie Chicks.
+After the bandmates celebrated their five Grammy Awards for Taking the Long Way, the trio all had young children and took time out to spend with them, but Emily was eager to return to writing and touring.
+When Emily's marriage came to an end, she began expressing herself by songwriting.
 Some of her compositions include her feelings about the breakup with her former husband, and expected that soon, the band would resume its former schedule of writing and performing, but Natalie Maines was reluctant to do so.
-After four years, Strayer became "angry and frustrated", and in sending her new songs to her sister, conveyed her increasing disappointment.
-With Natalie Maines taking a break from music, Rolling Stone magazine announced in January 2010 that Emily and sister Martie have formed a side project called the Court Yard Hounds, with Strayer as lead vocalist.
+After four years, Emily became "angry and frustrated", and in sending her new songs to her sister, conveyed her increasing disappointment.
+With Natalie Maines taking a break from music, Rolling Stone magazine announced in January 2010 that Emily and sister Martie have formed a side project called the Court Yard Hounds, with Emily as lead vocalist.
 The band made their live debut in March at South by Southwest with an album released in May 2010.
-Strayer wrote all but one of the songs on their album.
+Emily wrote all but one of the songs on their album.

 Personal life

-On May 1, 1999, Emily married country singer Charlie Robison.
+On May 1, 1999, she married country singer Charlie Robison.
 Their wedding was held at the Cibolo Creek Ranch.
-Martie later revealed on a VH1 program that during their courtship, she had written the romantic hit song, "Cowboy Take Me Away" for them.
-They have three children: Charles Augustus, called "Gus", born November 11, 2002, and twins Julianna Tex and Henry Benjamin born on April 14, 2005.
-They divorced on August 6, 2008, after nine years of marriage.
+Martie Maguire later revealed on a VH1 program that during their courtship, she had written the romantic hit song, "Cowboy Take Me Away" for them.
+They have three children.
+They divorced on August 6, 2008.

 She became romantically involved with Martin Strayer while composing the Court Yard Hounds album.
-With Strayer she has a daughter, Violet Isabel Strayer (September 4, 2012).
+With Strayer, she has a daughter.
 The couple later married in 2013.